 Despite these challenges, there are more and more alternative materials available to make beauty packaging that is just as high-end, but more sustainable.
 Some of the options are:

 - Mono-materials.
-Mono-materials are a simple option toward greater sustainability.
+Mono-materials are a simple option towards greater sustainability.
 These types of packaging use only a single type of plastic, reducing the need for manual separation and making plastic easier to recycle.
 By using only PET, PVC, or PS in a single product’s packaging, the container instantly becomes recyclable (in locations where plastics are recycled).

 - Post-consumer resin.
 As you might expect, post-consumer resin is simply packaging made from recovered and recycled plastics.
 PCR is safe and durable, and increasing use of post-consumer plastics in product packaging may increase plastic recycling.